Vyral/greg-mcdaniel/_posts/2019-01-24-how-to-get-started-on-your-2019-fitness-goals-today.md

 <center><em>I&rsquo;m here with my friend Christina Reese who is helping me tackle my 2019 fitness goals.
 She wants to help you with your goals as well.</em></center>

+&nbsp;

-Today I’m delighted to be joined Christina Reese.
+Today I’m delighted to be joined by Christina Reese.
 She’s the studio manager here at [ilovekickboxing.com](https://www.ilovekickboxing.com/){: target="_blank"} and I just signed up for their six-week challenge.

 [Ilovekickboxing.com](https://www.ilovekickboxing.com/){: target="_blank"} is first and foremost a kickboxing studio, with seven different coaches that are here to hold you accountable to reach your fitness goals.

 **I’m excited to announce that they’re making a special offer to all of you to join me in this six-week challenge for free**.
-This includes classes, accountability, and nutrition advice to help get you kick started on your 2019 fitness goals.
+This includes classes, accountability, and nutrition advice to help you kick-start your 2019 fitness goals.

 {% include pullquote.html %}